JuliaData/DataFrames.jl/sphinxdoc/source/getting_started.rst

 Installation
 ============
-The Dataframes library is a Julia library for working with with tabular data It is available through the Julia package system.
+The DataFrames library is a Julia library for working with with tabular data It is available through the Julia package system.

-It can be installed using the command ``Pkg.add("Dataframes")``.
+It can be installed using the command ``Pkg.add("DataFrames")``.

-The package can be updated to the latest version using ``Pkg.update("Dataframes")``.
+The package can be updated to the latest version using ``Pkg.update("DataFrames")``.